tlanyan/yii2-pay/README.md

     composer require 'tlanyan/yii2-pay:*'

-or add the following line to the composer.json:
+or add the following line to the `require` section of your composer.json:

     "tlanyan/yii2-pay": "*"